shadow-1310/obsedian_notes/131-Palindrome Partition.md

 #### mistakes
 - be careful with the range in loop, it should be (start, len(s))
 - for the string to be appended take care *off by 1 error*, it should be s[start:end+1]
+- only this way is working, remember the steps
 #### code snippet
 ```python